Individuals, Families, Peers, Elders & Communities

 - Website/Database

 Desert Pea Media – Music Videos Desert Pea Media works with Indigenous young people in regional and remote areas, using storytelling and audio-visual media to promote social and cultural dialogue, responding to issues including intergenerational trauma, suicide, unemployment and incarceration.
-Song that emphasises the importance of the environment and caring for Country.
+An anthem for the people of the Yaegl Nation in northern NSW, about respecting culture and tradition, recognising the impacts of history, and working together to heal.

 This short animated video in Pitjantatjara language describes feelings of distress and how to offer and seek support.
 Source: Mental Health Association of Central Australia